-\(This is to allow provision where a debtor is expecting funds to be credited to a bank account during the period it is likely to take to return a cheque and receive replacement.)

-D.27 The Chief Executive, Directors, Heads of Service or Team Managers may in conjunction with the Head of Finance write-off as irrecoverable sundry and other debts not exceeding £10,000 subject to a schedule of proposed write-offs being posted in the Members' Room for a period of at least 28 days prior to write-off and members being notified electronically.
+- (This is to allow provision where a debtor is expecting funds to be credited to a bank account during the period it is likely to take to return a cheque and receive replacement.) - D.27 The Chief Executive, Directors, Heads of Service or Team Managers may in conjunction with the Head of Finance write-off as irrecoverable sundry and other debts not exceeding £10,000.
 The Chief Executive or Heads of Service may write-off as irrecoverable sundry and other debts not exceeding £25 where these are deemed uneconomical to pursue and cannot be added to a future account.
 No debts over £10,000 shall be written off as irrecoverable without the approval of Cabinet.